oimodeler/oimodeler/docs/source/getting_started.rst

     >>oimParam x = 5 ± 0 mas range=[-inf,inf] fixed

-Note that the x parameter is fixed by default (for model fitting) whereas the diameter d is free.
-The oimParams instance also contains the unit (oimParam.unit as a astropy.units),  uncertainties(oimParam.error), and range  for model fitting (oimParam.mini and oimParam.maxi).
-There are various way of accessing and modify the value of the parameter or one of its other quantities.
+Note that the **x** parameter is fixed by default (for model fitting) whereas the diameter **d** is free.
+The oimParams instance also contains the unit (accessible via oimParam.unit as an astropy.units), uncertainties(oimParam.error), and a range for model fitting (oimParam.mini and oimParam.maxi).
+There are various way of accessing and modifying the value of the parameter or one of its other associated quantities (see the :ref:`basic model example <basicModel>` for more details).

-For our example, we want to set the coordinates of the uniform disk to free and set them to a range of 50 mas.
+For our example, we want to have the coordinates of the uniform disk as free parameters and set them to a range of 50 mas.
 We will explore the diameter between 0.01 and 20 mas. and the flux between 0 and 10.
-On the other hand flux of the point source will be left to ta fixed value of one.
+On the other hand, the flux of the point source will be left to a fixed value of one.

 .. code-block:: python